101 – University of Guelph

 About the University of Guelph

-The University of Guelph is considered to be one of Canada’s best comprehensive universities, recognized for the high quality of our teaching, research and outstanding facilities.
-Engaged in a wide variety of academic programs, Guelph’s 22,000 students thrive on the cutting edge of their fields.
+The University of Guelph is one of Canada’s top comprehensive universities, recognized for the high quality of our teaching, research and outstanding facilities.
+Engaged in a wide variety of academic programs, our nearly 30,000 students thrive on the cutting edge of their fields.

 - The beautiful main campus of 412 hectares is approximately an hour’s drive west of Toronto.